oathaha/data-science-portfolio/Credit-Risk-Analysis/readme.md

 3. Run `clean-data.ipynb` to clean the raw dataset.
 4. Run `prepare-data.py` to prepare data for model training.
 5. If you want to explore the cleaned dataset, you can run code in `visualize-data-loan-grant-prediction.ipynb` and `visualize-data-review-priority-prediction.ipynb`.
+6. Run `select_important_features.py` to select top-10 features for training models.
-6. Run `train-model.py` to train models.
-For this script, there are 2 arguments `--task`: the task to train models (`loan-app-pred` or `priority-pred`) `--handle_imb_data`: how to handle imbalanced dataset.
+7. Run `train-model.py` to train models.
+For this script, there are 3 arguments `--task`: the task to train models (`loan-app-pred` or `priority-pred`) `--use_selected_feature`: this flag indicates that models are trained by using selected features in 6.
+		`--handle_imb_data`: how to handle imbalanced dataset.

 	| `--handle_imb_data` | description |